rgb-archive/spec/01-OpenSeals.md

 Each state seal must be unsealed only once, when the transaction output binding the state is spent.
 There also MUST BE a single deterministic way of detecting the proof assigned to the sealed state change, so it would not be possible to create several different versions of the state change proof for the given unsealed output.
-In order to achieve this, Quicksilver defines a single way to find which specific transaction output (for the transaction spending sealed outputs) MUST contain cryptographic commitment with either P2C or ORB commitment schemes.
+In order to achieve this, OpenSeals defines a single way to find which specific transaction output (for the transaction spending sealed outputs) MUST contain cryptographic commitment with either P2C or ORB commitment schemes.

 The algorithm is designed in a way that helps to keep information of the output containing commitment private from any